-You can also opt into the bank’s Everyday Rewards scheme with the account, which pays you up to £5 per month, so long as you pay in £800 each month and make a certain number of debit card payments.
+You can also opt into the bank’s Everyday Rewards scheme with the account, which currently pays you up to £2.20 per month so long as you pay in £800 each month and make a certain number of debit card payments.

-Free equivalent: The Everyday Rewards scheme is also available on the Co-op’s main current account, which is absolutely free, providing you with the chance to earn £5 cashback.
+Free equivalent: The Everyday Rewards scheme is also available on the Co-op’s main current account, which is absolutely free, providing you with the chance to earn up to £2.20 cashback.